timlabs/uscode/United States Code/TITLE 49-TRANSPORTATION/SUBTITLE VII-AVIATION PROGRAMS/PART A-AIR COMMERCE AND SAFETY/subpart iii-safety/CHAPTER 447-SAFETY REGULATION/CHAPTER 447-SAFETY REGULATION.md

   * (1) IN GENERAL.—Except as provided in paragraph (3), when overseeing an ODA holder, the Administrator of the FAA shall—

-    * (A) require, based on an application submitted by the ODA holder and approved by the Administrator (or the Administrator's designee), a procedures manual that addresses all procedures and limitations regarding the functions to be performed by the ODA holder;
+    * (A) require, based on an application submitted by the ODA holder and approved by the Administrator (or the Administrator's designee), a procedures manual that addresses all procedures and limitations regarding the functions to be performed by the ODA holder; and

-    * (B) delegate fully to the ODA holder each of the functions to be performed as specified in the procedures manual, unless the Administrator determines, after the date of the delegation and as a result of an inspection or other investigation, that the public interest and safety of air commerce requires a limitation with respect to 1 or more of the functions;

-    * (C) conduct regular oversight activities by inspecting the ODA holder's delegated functions and taking action based on validated inspection findings; and
+    * (B) conduct regular oversight activities by inspecting the ODA holder's delegated functions and taking action based on validated inspection findings.

-    * (D) for each function that is limited under subparagraph (B), work with the ODA holder to develop the ODA holder's capability to execute that function safely and effectively and return to full authority status.

   * (2) DUTIES OF ODA HOLDERS.—An ODA holder shall—